dkruze/Yeast-Analysis-R/README.md

 for convenience it will also be listed here: https://archive.ics.uci.edu/ml/datasets/Yeast

+The data will also be incuded in CSV format for download from this repository.
 These data models were built as part of the CSCI48900 Data Science & Machine Learning course for IUPUI.